An adjusted payoff-based procedure for normal form games: Logit rule

-\end{theorem} The previous result allows us to show that, in some sense, our algorithm is faster.
-This will show that, under the common hypothesis $2\eta\alpha<1$ (which ensures almost sure convergence for both processes), the employment of the adjusted process \eqref{APD} will help the players to adapt faster their behavior than the original process \eqref{algocms}. \begin{proposition} Assume that $2\eta\alpha<1$ and let $(x_*,\lambda_*)\in X \times \Delta$ and $x_* \in X$ be the unique rest points of the dynamics \eqref{dincont} and \eqref{dincontcms}, respectively.
+The previous result allows us to show that our algorithm is faster.
+This means that, under the common hypothesis $2\eta\alpha<1$ (which ensures almost sure convergence for both processes), employing the adjusted process \eqref{APD} will help the players to adapt their behavior faster than with the original process \eqref{algocms}. \begin{proposition} Assume that $2\eta\alpha<1$ and let $(x_*,\lambda_*)\in X \times \Delta$ and $x_* \in X$ be the unique rest points of dynamics \eqref{dincont} and \eqref{dincontcms}, respectively.
 Then the following estimates hold \begin{itemize} \item[$(i)$] for almost all trajectories of \eqref{algocms}